East 29th Street Safety Improvements

 Why was the decision not made to make this immensely important major arterial 2 lanes each direction from lonsdale to Lynn valley?
 It is literally the *only* east/west connector thru North Vancouver along the north side!
 Vehicles need a faster continuous thru road above highway 1 and this is literally the only option!
 Why do you continuously try to hamper efficient traffic on our most important arterials?
 Why are making life more difficult for those needing vehicles to get around?
 Please change the project and expand the arterial road!

-John Q. Public asked 12 months ago
+John Q. Public asked about 1 year ago

 Thank you for your comment.
 This project is focused on making adjustments that increase the safety and comfort of all road users and does not consider making changes to the capacity to the road.